-Asynchronous events are reported due to a new entry being added to a log page (e.g., Error Information log page) or a status update (e.g., status in the SMART / Health log page).
+Asynchronous events are reported due to a new entry being added to a log page (e.g., Error Information log page), a status change (e.g., status in the SMART / Health log page), or occurrence of a defined condition (e.g., Firmware Activation Starting, NVM Subsystem Normal Shutdown).
 A status change may be permanent (e.g., the media has become read only) or transient (e.g., the temperature reached or exceeded a threshold for a period of time).
-Host software should modify the event threshold or mask the event for transient and permanent status changes before issuing another Asynchronous Event Request command to avoid repeated reporting of asynchronous events.
+Host software should modify the event threshold or mask the event for transient and permanent status changes before clearing that event to avoid repeated reporting of asynchronous events caused by clearing an asynchronous event in the absence of change to the status that caused that event to be reported.